-Shortage of lettuce, broccoli in Europe due to bad weather
+Lettuce shortage hits Europe due to bad weather

 - Norwegian Air CEO pledges rock-bottom trans-Atlantic fares with his growing Boeing fleet

-Analyst Rob Gregory of PlanetRetail posted a photo on Twitter of empty boxes in a Tesco shop.
-The picture showed a sign reading “Due to continued weather problems in Spain, there is a shortage on Iceberg and other varied lettuce products.
+Analyst Rob Gregory of PlanetRetail posted a photo on Twitter of empty boxes in a Tesco supermarket.
+The picture showed a sign reading: “Due to continued weather problems in Spain, there is a shortage on Iceberg and other varied lettuce products.
 To protect the availability for all customers, we are limiting bulk purchases to three per person.”

+Gregory tweeted: “My local Tesco also affected by the lettuce and salad rationing.
+Not much there to ration though!”

+British supermarket chain Asda said in a statement that, “Contrary to popular belief it seems the rain in Spain doesn’t fall mainly on the plane and a run of unusually bad weather has resulted in availability issues on a small number of salad items and vegetables such as courgettes and aubergines.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.